Cannabinol is best known as a byproduct of THC aging.

 CB1 receptors are found in the brain and central nervous system, and regulate important neurotransmitters including dopamine and serotonin.
 Stimulation in these areas results in the uniquely recognizable psychoactive effects of cannabis.

 CBN, however, preferentially binds to CB2 receptors, which are located throughout the body in immune cells and peripheral organs.
-This receptor type is understood to regulate inflammation.
 Heightened activity at the CB2 receptors over CB1 make CBN non-psychoactive, compared to THC which interacts most significantly at CB1.

-CBN is still a relatively new area of pharmacological study, even as one of the earliest observed cannabinoids in the late 1800s.
+CBN is still a relatively new area of research, even as one of the earliest observed cannabinoids in the late 1800s.

 Cannabinoids are understood to produce additional entourage effects when metabolized together, and along with terpenes, so research into their individual effects is a necessary starting point in understanding each phytochemical’s important role.